-The Salonika Campaign Society was formed to promote interest in the Salonika campaign, fought in northern Greece, Serbia and Albania during 1915-1918.
-It aims to perpetuate the memory of those of all nations who served, whether they were members of the armed forces, medical services or civilian staff.
+The Salonika Campaign Society was formed to promote interest in the Salonika Campaign, fought in northern Greece, Serbia and Albania from 1915 to 1918.
+The aim of the Society is to perpetuate the memory of those of all nations who served, whether they were members of the armed forces, medical services or civilian staff.
 The Society does not seek to glorify war and is neither politically nor commercially motivated.
 Application for membership is welcomed from anyone of like mind.

 On Friday 11th August 1916, Italian troops landed in Salonika to bolster the allied effort.
 Fortunately for us, the event was captured on film.
 Not only do we see troops of the Italian 35th Division, but there are also other allied personnel and – best of all – we get to see central Salonika in … Continue reading “The Italians are here!”

 On Saturday October 1st, the Society is holding its Annual General Meeting.
 The location, at the Civil Service Club is close to the Cenotaph where earlier in the day a short service of commemoration will be held.
 We hope that you will be able to travel to London to join us.
 However, for many, making … Continue reading “Can you help the Society’s AGM go online?”

 I always look forward to the thump of the society’s journal, The New Mosquito, falling through the letter box onto the floor beneath.
 I also look forward to the tactile pleasure of holding a printed publication and reading with more leisure and a slower pace than I tend to do with online materials.
 It may … Continue reading “Would you like to write an article for ‘The New Mosquito’ ?”